 The other day, I was feeling the weight of my mental health challenges—Bipolar, Alcoholism, Anxiety Disorder, and PTSD, the kind of weight that makes it feel like you’re carrying around an anvil in your chest.
 In an attempt to shake off the heaviness, I decided to take a long walk in the park, hoping that the fresh air and nature would help clear my head.

 As I strolled through the park, deep in thought, I suddenly noticed a commotion ahead.
-To my surprise, there they were — the Minions from the movies — practicing their usual antics, but this time, free-form style.
+To my surprise, there they were—the Minions from the movies—practicing their usual antics, but this time, free-form style.
 Apparently, they needed the space of the park to really let loose.
 We exchanged glances, and it was clear we were all there for the same reason: to recharge and emotionally center ourselves.

 Naturally, we decided to take a break together.
-Sitting down on a bench, I shared with the Minions something that had been on my mind: the Mental Health Warrior Creed of "Bend Not Break."
-I explained how I was working to apply it that day, to help me avoid breaking under the pressure of my struggles and to steer clear of short-term, ineffective solutions that had failed me in the past.
+Sitting down on a bench, I shared something that had been on my mind with the Minions: the Mental Health Warrior Creed, “Bend, Not Break,” from my book, "I Triumphed Over Bipolar, Alcoholism, and Anxiety Disorders by Becoming a Mental Health Warrior."
+I explained how I was working to apply it that day to help avoid breaking under pressure and to steer clear of short-term, ineffective solutions that had failed me in the past.

 The Minions’ eyes lit up with excitement.
-They immediately started chattering away, all excited because, as it turns out, they were already familiar with the Warrior Creed and my Mental Health Warrior Program!
+They immediately started chattering, thrilled because, as it turns out, they were already familiar with the Warrior Creed and my Mental Health Warrior Program!
 Who knew the Minions were so well-read?
-They offered to help by sharing three ways they themselves use the Warrior Creed when they’re struggling.
-I could hardly believe it—here I was, getting advice from the Minions!

 Lesson 1: Embrace the Wobble